amanjotkaur06/Inductionprogramme/README.md

  # History legacy:
  Guru Nanak Dev Engineering College (GNDEC), Ludhiana was established in 1956 by the Nankana Sahib Education Trust to uplift rural youth through technical education.
 Managed by SGPC since 1967, it is AICTE-approved and NAAC-accredited.
 GNDEC promotes academic excellence, skill development serving in Punjab education.

+# **NEPTEL**
+we learned about NPTEL, a platform that allows us to study directly from IIT professors — a dream for many students.
+Over 3 lakh learners are already enrolled.
+We were guided on how to register, explore various courses, and earn academic credits.
+The opportunity to access quality IIT-level education .

  **CML: Center for multi learning)**
  Dr. lakhvir singh lightened us regarding cml.CML  focuses on skill development, creativity, and hands-on learning.
 It encourages students to explore innovative ideas through  communication, teamwork, and practical knowledge, helping students enhance their technical and soft skills for better career opportunities and all-round development.